-The Journal of Cetacean Research and Management is an open access peer-reviewed publication containing original scientific papers on the conservation and management of whales, dolphins and porpoises.
+The JCRM is an open access peer-reviewed publication containing original scientific papers on the conservation and management of whales, dolphins and porpoises.
 The Journal is accompanied by an annual Supplement which contains the report of the IWC Scientific Committee meeting and intersessional workshops held during the relevant period.
 There are also a number of topic-based Special Issues.

 The IWC has a long history of publication.
 Over 1700 scientific papers have been published by the IWC since the 1950s.
 JCRM was launched in 1999 to replace the scientific component of the Reports of the International Whaling Commission (RIWC) which is now also online with the aim of publishing original and quality papers that advance scientific knowledge and contribute to the conservation and management of cetacean species.
 An important feature of the Journal is that it encourages submissions from scientists worldwide including those for whom English is not their first language and from developing countries.
 JCRM is, of course, peer reviewed and has been supported by over 200 referees whose scrutiny has helped build the reputation and circulation of the journal.